Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Polysorb is not prescribed for:

 • ulcers of the stomach and duodenum.
-In particular, this applies to the phases of exacerbation of these pathologies;
+This especially applies to the phases of exacerbation of these pathologies;

 • internal bleeding in the gastrointestinal tract;